Best in Show

 What's the Story?

-Director Christopher Guest takes on people who participate in dog shows in BEST IN SHOW.
-In this mockumentary, married uptight lawyers the Swans (Parker Posey and Michael Hitchcock) own a neurotic Weimaraner named Beatrice, who just hasn't been the same since she saw them having sex.
-Cookie Fleck (Catherine O'Hara), is a woman with a ribald past who owns Norwich terrier and is married to a man with, literally, two left feet (Eugene Levy).
-Stefan and Scott (Michael McKean and John Michael Higgins) are a happy couple and the owners of an adorable Shih Tzu.
-Sherri Ann is a trophy wife and the owner of the reigning champ.
-Her dog's trainer (Cristy Cummings) handles more than the dog.
-Guest himself plays a Southern bait-and-tackle store owner with a bloodhound.
+Director Christopher Guest takes on the competitive dog show world in the mockumentary BEST IN SHOW.
+Married uptight lawyers the Swans (Parker Posey and Michael Hitchcock) own a neurotic Weimaraner named Beatrice, who just hasn't been the same since she saw them having sex.
+Cookie Fleck (Catherine O'Hara) is a woman with a ribald past who owns a Norwich terrier and is married to a man with, literally, two left feet (Eugene Levy).
+Happy couple Stefan and Scott (Michael McKean and John Michael Higgins) are the owners of an adorable Shih Tzu.
+Sherri Ann (Jennifer Coolidge) is a trophy wife and the owner of the reigning champ.
+Her dog's trainer, Cristy Cummings (Jane Lynch) handles more than the dog.
+Guest plays a Southern bait-and-tackle store owner with a bloodhound.
 And Fred Willard appears as the hopelessly untalented announcer.

 Is It Any Good?